You are currently viewing How to Find Hope in God When You’re Depressed

 I can assure you that this could not be further from the truth.

-1. God is close, even when He feels far
+1. God is close, even when you don’t feel Him

 When you’re deep in depression, it can feel like God has left the room.
 Like you’ve been abandoned in your suffering.